percona/pmm-doc/docs/details/dashboards/dashboard-home.md

 * DB Uptime
 * Advisors check

  This panel also displays the current version number.
-Use *Upgrade to X.X.X version* to upgrade to the most recent version of PMM.
+Use **Upgrade to X.X.X version** to upgrade to the most recent version of PMM.

 ## Anomaly Detection

 The **Anomaly Detection** panel lists all the anomalies in your environment.
-Color-coded states on panels for a quick visual representation of the problem areas.
+Color-coded states on the panels provide a quick visual representation of the problem areas.

 The following anomalies are displayed on this panel: